datastax/dse-metric-reporter-dashboards/k8s-build/README.md

    `kubectl create -n cass-operator -f k8s-build/generated/prometheus/operator.yaml`

-   This will pull down and start the Prometheus operator.
-The operator is installed in a new namespace `prometheus-operator` along with a configuration indicating it should watch the `default` namespace for resources it manages.
+   This will pull down and start the Prometheus operator along with a configuration indicating it should watch the `default` namespace for resources it manages.
 Should the installation require different namespaces change the values within this file and re-apply it to the cluster.

 1. Configure and install the Service Monitor